-Students who successfully complete EMT training will be awarded five (5) total Monmouth University credits – three (3) credits of Biology free electives (and two (2) credits for PE-201 Safety and First Aid (2 cr.).
+Students who successfully complete EMT training will be awarded five (5) total Monmouth University credits – three (3) credits of Biology free electives (and two (2) credits for PE-201 First Aid/CPR/AED Certification (2 cr.).
 Students wishing to be awarded credit should present an active certification identification card to the Transcript Credit Evaluator.

 Credit for course work that appears on an official American Council on Education (ACE) transcript with a recommendation for credit at the baccalaureate degree level will be awarded at the discretion of the University.
 The ACE recommendation does not guarantee that Monmouth University credit will be awarded.